‘One Piece’ 861 Manga: Luffy, Capone Deal With Commander Who Can Ruin Their Plot

 — One Piece Fandom (@OPfandom) March 27, 2017

 Rumors about chapter 861 of One Piece indicate there are several weak points and vulnerabilities within Capone’s assassination plot.
 Capone is relying on Gastino’s invention, “Deadly Poison Gas Bullet, the KX Launcher,” to kill Big Mom.
-However, Gastino’s true identity is Caesar Clown, who was once in Big Mom’s employment, but had to defect to Capone’s gang after the latter managed to gain control over the former’s heart.
-In case Caesar is able to regain control of his heart, he might switch sides again and betray Capone.
+However, Gastino’s true identity is Caesar Clown, who was once in Big Mom’s employment but had to defect to Capone’s gang after the latter managed to gain control over the former’s heart.
+In case Caesar can regain control of his heart, he might switch sides again and betray Capone.

 The second vulnerability is Brulee.
 Luffy and Capone are relying on Brulee’s Magic Mirror World to escape the wedding venue after Big Mom is killed.
 They even plan on rescuing the Vinsmoke clan.
 However, should Brulee manage to escape her restraints, she would head straight to Big Mom.
 What’s worse, she would close the doors to the only escape route at the disposal of Luffy and Capone.